Enable virtualization in your computer BIOS/UEFI in order to run virtual machines and Android emulators.

-You can quickly check to if if virtualisation has been enabled on your computer by opening Task Manager and checking on the Performance tab.
+You can quickly check if virtualization is already enabled on your computer by opening Task Manager and checking on the Performance tab

 - Right click on the Windows taskbar.
 On the menu left click Task Manager